Awale-Abdi/Anthromadness_ANA_post/README.md

 ### Confirm the File Structure

-The scripts use relative file paths.
-Keep the datasets inside:
+Keep the source datasets inside:

 ```text
 Datasets/
 ```

-and the R scripts inside:
+and the analytical scripts inside:

 ```text
 R Scripts/